Meteoroids vs meteorites vs meteors

-So what’s the difference between meteors, meteoroids and meteorites?
+What’s the difference between meteors, meteoroids, and meteorites?
 It turns out that it’s all about their location:

-- Meteoroids are still up in the sky.
+- Meteoroids are far up in the sky.

-- Meteors fall to Earth and flash light when they break down in the atmosphere.
+- Meteors are falling down to Earth streaking light when they break down in the atmosphere.

 Because meteoroids are in the solar system, they can interfere with spacecraft operations.
 This is why NASA’s Meteoroid Environment Office (MEO) considers the risk of meteoroids beyond Earth’s orbit.

-As mentioned before, it’s a meteoroid until it starts plunging into Earth’s atmosphere.
-At this point where meteoroids enter the atmosphere, they become meteors or “shooting stars”.
+“It’s a meteoroid until it starts plunging into Earth’s atmosphere.
+At this point where meteoroids enter the atmosphere, they become meteors or “shooting stars”.”

 When you observe a meteor shower in the sky, these are meteors burning up in Earth’s atmosphere.
 During a meteor shower, we often call meteors “shooting stars”.

 Meteors flash light through the sky because of Earth’s atmosphere.
-They often leave a tail behind them in the direction they are traveling in.
+Specifically, meteors break due to friction in our mesosphere.
+They often leave a trail behind them in the direction they are traveling in.

-You already know that meteorites make it all the way down to Earth.
+Meteorites are something that we all can see because they are the ones that crash down to Earth.
 For example, the Barringer Crater in Arizona is an old artifact from a stony meteorite.
 Stony meteors like this one are the most abundant.
 We know this from all the meteorites that we count in the ice of Antarctica.

-When you look at the moon, you can see all the impacts from meteors.
-Back in primeval days, Earth had the same number of meteor impacts.
+When you look at the moon, you can see all the impacts of meteors.
+Back in its primeval days, Earth had the same number of meteor impacts.
 So why can we see so many meteors on the moon but not on Earth?

-One one of the key differences is how much water we have on Earth.
+One of the key differences is how much water we have on Earth.
 Because the Earth is mostly water, we don’t see a lot of the meteorites that reach the Earth.
 But how about ones that crash on land?
-Over the years, weathering, erosion and mass wasting has erased many craters, mountains and terrain on Earth.
+Over the years, weathering, erosion, and mass wasting have erased many craters, mountains, and terrain on Earth.